modernistik/parse-stack/README.md

 You may pass a hash of options that will be passed to the `Faraday` constructor.

 ## Parse Config
 Getting your configuration variables once you have a default client setup can be done with `Parse.config`.
-The first time this method is called, Parse-Stack will get the configuration from Parse-Server, and cache it.
+The first time this method is called, Parse-Stack will get the configuration from Parse Server, and cache it.
 To force a reload of the config, use `config!`.
 You

 ```ruby
   Parse.setup( ... )